mariam03456/skillLab-FE/README.md

 # SkillLab: E-commerce Platform for Courses

 SkillLab is an innovative e-commerce web application tailored to provide a diverse array of courses.
 Users can seamlessly navigate through different course categories, add courses to their cart, and enroll without schedule conflicts.
 Admin users have the authority to manage categories, courses, and associated category images.
-Below, you'll find an overview of the primary features and technologies utilized in SkillLab:
+Below, you'll find an overview of the primary features and technologies utilized in SkillLab.

 ## Entity-Relationship Diagram (ERD)